 To make matters even more complicated, some heart attacks occur without any traditional symptoms, or even any noticeable symptoms at all.
-These so-called silent heart attacks could represent as many as half of all heart attacks in the United States.

 A silent heart attack may resolve on its own if, for example, the clot blocking blood flow dissolves or becomes dislodged and is absorbed into the body.
-But a silent heart attack can still cause some damage.
+But a silent heart attack can still cause damage.

-A silent heart attack may be discovered months or years after the fact if you have an electrocardiogram (EKG) to check the heart’s electrical system.
+A silent heart attack may be discovered months or years after the fact if you have an electrocardiogram (EKG) to check your heart’s electrical system.
 Evidence of a heart attack can often be seen in the electrical patterns picked up by the EKG.

 Even though a heart attack is a sudden event, some symptoms can come on mildly and slowly.

-Mild-to-moderate pain in one or both arms, along with shortness of breath and nausea, may also occur in the lead-up to a major heart attack.
+Mild to moderate pain in one or both arms, along with shortness of breath and nausea, may also occur in the lead-up to a major heart attack.